vwoloszyn/bias_on_word2vec/README.md

 # Man is to Computer Programmer as Woman is to Homemaker?
-Debiasing Word Embeddings
+Debiasing Portuguese Word Embeddings

 In this work,  we propose to employ a public word2vec model pre-trained to analyzegender bias in the Portuguese language, quantifying biases present in the modelso that it is possible to reduce the spreading of sexism of such models.